 Are Polydactyl Cats Healthy?

-If you notice that your cat has an ingrown nail, please contact your veterinarian as they can remove the ingrown nail safely and properly.
-In many instances, ingrown nails develop secondary infections so antibiotics may be warranted.
+If you notice that your cat has an ingrown nail, please contact your veterinarian, as they can remove the ingrown nail safely and properly.
+In many instances, ingrown nails develop secondary infections, so antibiotics are often used to treat and prevent infection.